byt3bl33d3r/OffensiveNim/README.md

 See the cross-compilation section in the [Nim compiler usage guide](https://nim-lang.github.io/Nim/nimc.html#crossminuscompilation), for a lot more details.

-Cross compiling to Windows from MacOs/Nix requires the `mingw` toolchain, usually a matter of just `brew install mingw` or `apt install mingw`.
+Cross compiling to Windows from MacOs/Nix requires the `mingw` toolchain, usually a matter of just `brew install mingw-w64` or `apt install mingw-w64`.

 You then just have to pass the  `-d=mingw` flag to the nim compiler.